CARSTENS, Deborah S

 -Logistics Specialty Award for exceptional achievement in Logistics Management Information Systems by the Society of Logistics Engineers (1999)

+In her former NASA KSC career, her focus as an engineer was to apply human factor principles to improve processes and systems affiliated with several KSC programs such as shuttle, payloads, and future spaceport operations.
+She was the principal investigator on several research projects that included the development of human factors task analysis software and a model to predict safety and efficiency bottlenecks in programs’ processes.
 She was also the Process and Human Factors Engineering (P&HFE) Roadmap Manager responsible for the identification of P&HFE technology needs at KSC for 2000 to year 2025.
 Her past NASA position had her serve as the Study Manager over several research studies focused on safety and ergonomics that were conducted on space shuttle activities for the Industrial Engineering for Safety Program.
-While at NASA, she received a General Industry Safety & Health Certification offered through the Occupational Safety &Health Administration (OSHA).

 Carstens, D.S., Rodriguez, W. & Wood, M.B. (in press).
 Task and Error Analysis Balancing Benefits over Business of Electronic Medical Records, International Journal of Electronic Healthcare.

-Carstens, D. S., Skies, S. & Stockman, R. (in press).
+Carstens, D. S., Skies, S. & Stockman, R. (2014).
 Achieving Useful Government Accountability and Transparency Websites.
 In D. Yannacopoulos, P. Manolitzas, N. Matsatsinis & E. Grigoroudis (Eds.), Evaluating Websites and Web Services: Interdisciplinary Perspectives on User Satisfaction.
 Niagara Falls, NY: IGI Publishing, 19-41.

 Carstens, D.S., Richardson, G.L. & Smith, R.B.
 (2013).
 Project Management Tools & Techniques, CRC Press Taylor & Francis Group: New York.